 You will have exactly 2 hours to complete the exam.
 Additional time will not be granted, even if you start late.
-There will be no make-up final exams given under any circumstance, and the exam will not be given early, either.
+There will be no make-up final exams given under any circumstance, and the exam will not be given early.

 Instructors may not reschedule final exams for a class for another day and/or time during the final exam period.
 There can be no divergence from the posted schedule of dates for final exams.
 Individual students who have four (4) final examinations scheduled for the same date may request to have one of those exams rescheduled.
+If a student reports having four final examinations scheduled for the same date may request to have one of those exams rescheduled.
 If a student reports having four final examinations scheduled for the same date, students should be directed to e-mail a petition to Adam Patricoski, Assistant Dean for Student Academic Affairs, CAS Dean's Office (apatricoski@luc.edu).